Valley Kayak Skeg Brass Compression Fitting

 $ 20.00 USD

 If you are replacing this compression fitting at the back end of the boat (where the poly-tube connects to the skeg box) you will need two 13mm open end wrenches to tighten this compression fitting (one wrench to hold the part of the brass fitting that is screwed into the skeg box and the second wrench to tighten the nut part of the fitting that is on the poly-tube).
-When tightened, the brass ring is permanently compressed onto the poly-tube (so the old ring can't be re-used).
+When tightened, the brass ring is permanently compressed onto the poly-tube (so these rings can't be re-used).

 After putting the skeg system together, leak test it by turning the kayak upside down and filling the skeg box with water.
 Water will flow out the front end of the control system - that is normal.
 So quickly check inside the hatch for leaks around the top of the skeg box and the poly-tube.
 Refill the water level as needed.
 It is normal to have some small leakage (a few drips) even with the compression fitting tightened, but a big leak mean's something didn't get put together right or the compression fitting needs more torque.
 To finish the job, dry everything and apply liberal amount of Marine Goop all over the compression fitting, the end of the poly-tube and the top of the skeg box where the brass compression fitting screws into the boat.